MartineauUK/VPN-Failover/README.md

 A better solution is to only enable the monitoring when the VPN Client is manually started, and to cease monitoring when the VPN Client is manually terminated.
 This method will require the openvpn-event triggers vpnclientX-route-up/vpnclientX-up and vpnclientX-route-pre-down scripts to be implemented.

-e.g. Two minutes after VPN Client 1 is started, monitor the status of VPN Client 1, every 60 minutes
+e.g. 2 minutes after VPN Client 1 is started, monitor the status of VPN Client 1, every 60 minutes

 		/jffs/scripts/vpnclient1-route-pre-up